 Teff can be substituted for wheat but cooks quite differently, so any wheat recipes need to be modified when teff is used in baking, because it does not react to yeast the way wheat does and will not rise.
 For instance teff is used by the Ethiopians to make a sourdough-type bread, with the addition of teff that is flat due to teff’s low gluten levels.
 The teff grain however can be used with much more ease in baking and cooking as a substitute for nuts, seeds, and other grains.
 Just remember that teff is small so you might only want to use a half a cup of this grain when you would normally use a whole cup of another grain or seed.

 To further define what is teff in regards to cooking, you might be interested to know that it is also a thickening agent.
 You can use it in place of flour or cornstarch to thicken stew, soup, or gravy so that your meal is not only healthier but it also has more flavor.
 Teff is also a good substitute for oats or other grains in porridge or polenta.

+What is teff in for breakfast?
 If you would like to try one of the many teff recipes, you can start with by learning what is Teff banana pancakes.
-To make this delicious breakfast, simply gather:

 Combine flour and salt together in bowl; beat eggs, milk and 1 tablespoon oil in separate bowl.